yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 ==========

 The idea of hx-requests is that :code:`HXRequests` absorb all htmx requests.
-Define an :code:`HXRequest` (we'll get into how to do that in just a sec) and observe the magic of :code:`hx-requests`.
+Define an :code:`HxRequest` (we'll get into how to do that in just a sec) and observe the magic of :code:`hx-requests`.

 - No need to define extra urls to handle these requests